hhvm/user-documentation/CONTRIBUTING.md

 You can run the HHVM test runner on the entire suite of examples, on one directory of examples or just one example itself.

+*Normally you will use our PHPUnit testing described [above](#testing-changes) to test any changes you make (because it tests our examples as well).
+However, sometimes it is actually faster and more explicit to test one example directly with the HHVM test runner.*

 Assuming you have installed and **compiled** HHVM from source, here is how you can run the examples with the test runner:

 ```
 # Assuming you are in the user-documentation repo root

-# This runs every example in the test runner
+# This runs every example in the test runner.
+# Won't normally need to do this; just use our PHPUnit testing instead.
 % hhvm /path/to/hhvm/source/hphp/test/run .

 # This runs every example in the test runner in typechecker mode
+# Won't normally need to do this; just use our PHPUnit testing instead.
 % hhvm /path/to/hhvm/source/hphp/test/run --typechecker .

 # This runs all collections topic examples in the test runner
 % hhvm /path/to/hhvm/source/hphp/test/run guides/hack/23-collections
 # This runs all collections topic examples in test runner in typechecker mode
+% hhvm /path/to/hhvm/source/hphp/test/run --typechecker guides/hack/23-collections

+# This runs the specific lazy.php example in the test runner
+% hhvm /path/to/hhvm/source/hphp/test/run guides/hack/23-collections/10-examples-examples/lazy.php
+# This runs the specific lazy.php example in the test runner in typechecker mode
-% hhvm /path/to/hhvm/source/hphp/test/run guides/hack/23-collections --typechecker .
+% hhvm /path/to/hhvm/source/hphp/test/run --typechecker guides/hack/23-collections/10-examples-examples/lazy.php
 ```

 Here is the output you should see when you run the test runner.
 Assume we are running the examples in the collections topic: